 Achieving wide-scale success with individual marketing requires product providers to develop production strategies and an entire marketing mix that can ramp up as demand grows.
 Frequently this involves offering a baseline product with parameters customers can customize to fit their needs.
-On the Web site www.mymms.com, for example, you can order M&M candies in colors of your choice, custom-printed with words or images you select.
-The advent of digital print technologies has also made mass customization a viable targeting strategy for companies like Vista Print and Sticker Mule.
+For example, you can order custom M&M candies, selecting colors, packaging, and even custom-printed with words or images you select.
+The advent of digital print technologies has also made mass customization a viable targeting strategy for companies like Vistaprint and Sticker Mule.
 They provide custom print materials, stickers, decals and other printed products for businesses and individuals using designs created and uploaded by customers.
 Their primary messaging emphasizes custom products designed by and for individual customers, matching their unique needs and preferences.

 Local marketing is a targeting strategy focused expressly on a small, clearly defined neighborhood or geographic area.
 Organizations using this technique strive to generate a strong local presence, and targets may include any person or organization within that small area.